 How to manage an overdraft

-Most of us stumble into the red at one stage or another, but for those who have not arranged an overdraft with their account provider the results can be seriously bad for their wallet.
+Most of us stumble into the red at one stage or another, but for those who haven’t arranged an overdraft with their account provider, the results can be seriously bad for their wallet.

-Even using an authorised overdraft of £500 for one month would accrue a monthly charge of £30 at Halifax; while Santander would charge £20 a month, according to Moneysupermarket.
+Even using an authorised overdraft of £500 for one month would accrue a monthly charge of £30 at Halifax, while Santander would charge £6 a day up to £95 a month.

 When you are overdrawn, you are borrowing money - and can expect to pay for the privilege.
 Typically, the fees for unauthorised borrowing are much higher, so it's wise to keep track of your balance.

 You should think of getting an authorised overdraft if, by the end of each salaried month you are frequently ending up overdrawn or your account is near empty.